 Third Year Students

-All Yale Medical Students participate in a 2 week EM clerkship during their third year of school.
+All Yale Medical Students participate in a 2 week EM rotation during their third year of school.
 Students work closely with Yale EM faculty and residents while providing direct patient care.
 Third year students are primarily assigned to the critical care area of the emergency department.
 This design allows the student to participate in the care of the sickest patients in the ED.
 It also exposes a student to a wide range of critical EM procedures.
 All patient care is directly and closely supervised.

 Each third year student receives individualized teaching from EM faculty members while participating in simulated patient encounters that reinforce topics taught in ACLS.
 Students also rotate in groups through the Yale EM simulation center (please make this a link) as part of a 12 week EM simulation course.
 Small group case conferences are led by EM faculty and help the student to learn the EM approach to acute presentations of common chief complaints.

 Fourth Year Students

 Fourth year students may participate in an EM subinternship.
 This is a 4-week rotation in which the student’s role mirrors that of an EM PGY-1 resident.
-The student is assigned shifts in both the main ED and the critical care area of the ED to allow them to experience both the breadth and depth of EM.
+The student is assigned shifts in both the main ED and the critical care area of the ED to allow them to experience the breadth and depth of EM.
 Students are supervised by senior EM residents and faculty.
 Bedside teaching is supplemented by morning report (held biweekly, Tuesdays and Thursdays at 6:35am in the EM administration conference room, next to the CIU) and weekly EM didactics, which are held Wednesdays from 9am to 2pm.
 This rotation may also be done in a longitudinal manner throughout the year, which is a particularly attractive option for students in the lab or away from clinical rotations while working on an advanced degree.